Praneet019/Insect-catch-Game/README.md

 # Insect-catch-Game
-The Insect Catch Game is a fun and interactive game where players catch insects before they escape.
-It features simple controls and increasing difficulty for an exciting challenge.
+The Insect Catch Game is a simple and fun game where player has to catch the insects before new ones spawn in.